Scrum — major processes & flow maps

 8. Authoritative sources & further reading

-Full curated URL list with executive summaries: REFERENCE-LINKS.md.
+Full curated URL list with executive summaries: External reference URLs (methodology guides).